 We cut that night to a medieval castle.
-Inside an old woman is presiding over what looks like and S&M ceremony, with lots of folks standing around chanting in bondage gear.
-The inevitable sacrifice is carried in, attired in virginal white.
+Inside an old woman is presiding over what looks like an S&M ceremony, with lots of folks standing around in bondage gear and chanting.
+The inevitable female sacrifice is carried in, attired in virginal white.
 The old crone stands over the woman and, via a cartoon (!) beam, sucks in, I guess, the victim’s life essence.

 When said energy is completely drained, the crone rises and now appears in the guise of a 40s-ish Sybil Danning.
 This is, of course, Stirba.
 We see a head melting in a fire (clearly a wax head in a furnace or something).
 I guess is somehow supposed to represent the victim being drained of life?
 Maybe?
 Anyway, the pack, exposed boobies and all, reacts by howling in the background.
 This whole scene is just ineffably ridiculous.
 Still, I imagine any number of beer-blasted teenage video renters back in the day thought it was the bee’s knees.